LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Updated the F2003 utility routines :c:func:`SUNDIALSFileOpen` and :c:func:`SUNDIALSFileClose`
 to support user specification of ``stdout`` and ``stderr`` strings for the output file names.

-Added :c:type:`SUNControl` and :c:type:`SUNHeuristics` base classes.
-Ported ARKODE's internal implementations of time step control and heuristic constraints into implementations of these classes, and updated ARKODE to use these objects instead of its own implementations.
-Added :c:func:`ARKStepSetController`,  :c:func:`ARKStepSetHeuristics`, :c:func:`ERKStepSetController`, and :c:func:`ERKStepSetHeuristics` routines so that users can modify controller/heuristic parameters, or even provide custom implementations.

 Changes in v5.5.1
 -----------------